Mommie Dearest (film): Plot

 Late one night, Joan finds one of Christina's expensive dresses on a wire hanger, which she detests, and beats her daughter repeatedly with the metal hanger.
 She then forces Christina to scrub the bathroom floor before striking her with a can of cleaning powder.
 On Christmas Eve, Joan hosts a radio show from her mansion alongside her children, projecting the image of a perfect family.
 Some time later, after Christina interrupts an intimate moment between Joan and her new lover, Ted Gelber, Joan enrolls Christina at Chadwick School.

 Years later, a teenaged Christina develops an interest in acting.
 Back at the house, Joan tearfully reveals to Christina that she is struggling financially after losing her contract with Warner Bros.
 Christina later finds Joan passed out drunk in her room.
-When Christina is caught kissing a male classmate in the horse stables at Chadwick, Joan withdraws her from the school.
-Returning home, after Christina suggests that Joan adopted her as a publicity stunt, Joan tackles Christina to the floor and strangles her, but her assistant intervenes and Joan yells at Christina to leave.
+When Christina is caught kissing a male classmate in the horse stables at Chadwick, an enraged Joan withdraws her from the school.
+Returning home, after Christina suggests that she was never loved and only adopted as a publicity stunt to bolster Joan's image as a devoted mother, Joan becomes enraged.
+She tackles Christina to the floor and strangles her, but her assistant intervenes and Joan yells at Christina to leave.

 Joan sends Christina to Flintridge Sacred Heart Academy and marries Alfred Steele, the president of Pepsi-Cola.
 Soon, Joan and Alfred move to New York City, and the construction of their new apartment drives him into debt.
 Following Alfred's sudden death, the Pepsi board of directors tries to force Joan to resign, but she threatens to speak out publicly against the company if they do not let her retain her position.

 Joan visits Christina, now a young adult, in her apartment in Manhattan and gives her a pearl necklace, which moves Christina to tears.
 Christina eventually lands a major role in a soap opera, which Joan watches every day.
-However, when Christina is hospitalized for an ovarian tumor, she is temporarily replaced by Joan, who is decades older than the character.
+When Christina is hospitalized for an ovarian tumor, she is temporarily replaced by Joan, who is decades older than the character.